Your current path:

 Core working hours Definition

 The core working hours should not be confused with the contractually agreed working hours.
-This is longer than the core working hours and is usually eight hours a day or 40 hours a week.
-Core working hours, on the other hand, can be as little as two or three hours a day.
+The latter is longer than the core working hours and is usually eight hours a day or 40 hours a week.
+Core working hours, on the other hand, can only be two or three hours a day.

 During core working hours, employees are obliged to be at their workplace and carry out their tasks.
-The main purpose of this is to facilitate communication, as completely flexible working hours can mean that many employees can hardly be reached.
-Thanks to fixed core working hours, all employees know when they can reach their colleagues.
-It is also important for customers and business partners to know at what times they can reach someone in the company.
+The main purpose of this is to facilitate communication, as completely flexible working hours can mean that many employees are difficult to reach.
+Fixed core working hours mean that all employees know when they can reach their colleagues.
+It is also important for customers and business partners to know when they can reach someone in the company.

-In addition, core working hours also serve to cover peak workloads.
-For example, in companies that are particularly busy in the morning, the core working hours can be set for the morning.
-From midday onwards, employees are free to choose their own working hours.
+Core working hours also serve to cover work peaks.
+For example, in companies that are particularly busy in the morning, core working hours can be set for the morning.
+From midday onwards, employees are then free to choose their own working hours.

-There are no separate regulations for core working hours.
-The company may determine the core times itself.
+There are no special regulations for core working hours.
+The company may determine the core working hours itself.
 If there is a works council in the company, it has a say in the decision on core working hours.
-This must therefore be included.
-It is not enough to simply inform him of the decision.
+It must therefore be involved.
+It is not enough to simply inform it of the decision.

 If the company does not have a works council, the employer alone decides on the core working hours.
 However, it is always possible to reach an agreement with the employees in order to meet their needs.